Nerocraft4/KaminariTMO/README.md

 As of the 18th of July of 2024, another minor edit was made to the GitHub thesis pdf, fixing header/footer issues that went unnoticed, as well as minor edits in the abstract.

+As of the 19th of July, an [online version](https://ddd.uab.cat/record/299094) was published to my university's database.

 # About the source code, KaminariTMO
 The code is intended to be used with 12-bit HDR images (supposedly in sRGB/RGB).
 To use it, simply change the "scene.hdr" by your own filename.